5 Trends in OCR Accuracy for Data Extraction

 Accuracy is enterprises’ number one question for analysts.

-Buyers are asking what accuracy they can expect from various solutions, because it’s at the top of their minds.
+Buyers are asking what accuracy they can expect from various solutions because it’s at the top of their minds.

 There’s no other good way to evaluate vendor claims around accuracy.
 And it’s too important to the bottom line not to know.

 Tackle that trend: Accuracy is a keystone KPI because it impacts so much.
 It affects your planning -- you need to plan for manual corrections and extraction, and to know your total cost to process a document.
-To better understand how accuracy impacts your automation business case, we recommend you use a Five Why's strategy to uncover the through about accuracy.
+To better understand how accuracy impacts your automation business case, we recommend you use a Five Why's strategy to uncover the thorough about accuracy.